-Some people may find themselves, from time to time, distractedly picking at their skin.
+Some people may find themselves distractedly picking at their skin from time to time.
 For example, they may randomly pop a pimple or scratch at a particularly worrisome scab.
-In some cases, this habit can grow into a more heightened and persistent pattern of skin picking, a condition known as excoriation disorder.
+In some cases, this habit of picking behavior can develop into a more heightened and persistent pattern of skin picking, a condition known as excoriation disorder.

 The skin is the body’s largest organ, and this means that any condition that affects it can also affect a person’s general health and well-being.
-The impact of excoriation disorder on one’s life may be significant, as it causes physical pain and can make an individual feel shame and embarrassment about their appearance and this compulsive behavior.
+The impact of excoriation disorder on one’s life may be significant, as it causes physical pain and can make an individual feel shame and embarrassment about the appearance of their skin lesions and this compulsive behavior.
 It can also affect their relationship with themselves and others.

-The exact cause of excoriation disorder remains largely unknown, but there are several ways to deal with the condition.
-Stimulus control — a process whereby people struggling with this condition adopt preventive measures like keeping sharp objects used to pick at their skin out of reach, or wearing protective clothing like gloves to prevent them from picking their skin — has been recommended as a means to break the habit..
+The exact cause of excoriation disorder, skin picking, remains largely unknown, but there are several ways to deal with the condition.
+Stimulus control — a process whereby people struggling with this condition adopt preventive measures like keeping sharp objects used to pick at their skin out of reach, or wearing protective clothing like gloves to prevent them from picking their skin — has been recommended as a means to break the habit.

-While tip may be helpful, individuals affected by this condition may find it too easy to remove gloves, or reach for objects like tweezers when the urge to pick at their skin arises.
-It is as important to deal with the urge itself as to adopt habits that can help prevent skin picking.
+While these tips may be helpful, individuals affected by this condition may find it too easy to remove gloves, or reach for objects like tweezers when the urge to pick at their skin arises.
+It is as important to deal with the urge for this body-focused repetitive behavior as to adopt habits that can help prevent skin picking.

 Here are five ways to deal with excoriation disorder.